wafaankoush99/data-structures-and-algorithms/Data-Structures/linkedList/README.md

 # Singly Linked List
 <!-- Short summary or background information -->

-## Created Node class that has properties for the value stored in the Node, and a pointer to the next Node.
+## Created Node class that has properties for the value stored in the Node, and a pointer to the next Node. & Extend a Linked List to allow various insertion methods.

 &check;  LinkedList class, include a head property. and empty Linked List created.